 “My website” never got made.

-The one that that one guy was supposed to do, that I offered him money to do, that we’d get together to try and do, that never got done.
+The one that one guy was supposed to do, that I offered him money to do, but never got done.

 So this is the link that I will now send when people ask me for my “website.”
 It’s on my blog.
-Which you can link back to, and might tell you more about me than I want you — or that you want — to know.
-Cheers!
+Which you can link back to, and might tell you more about me and what I find interesting to write about when I’m not writing for work.

 “Chicago: 10 Things To Do”

 NOTE: Not a big fan of my first blurb, not because the National Vietnam Veterans Art Museum isn’t amazing, but…just skip to the second one.
 But go there if you live in or ever visit Chicago, hopefully it will stay open for a long time.